crazychenz/vinnie.work/website/docs/EmbeddedSystemsAnalysis/Firmware/BareMetalBinary.md

 }
 ```

 The above script marks the end of the `.text` section with `_e_text` and continues on to write `.data` into the file.
-When the linker performs the actual resolutions, it now assumes that anything in `.data` will be located explicitly from base address `0x08004000` (instead of any old address the linker thinks is best).
+When the linker performs the actual resolutions, it now assumes that anything in `.data` will be located explicitly from base address `0x08004000` (instead of any ole address the linker thinks is best).

 <!-- TODO: Show the animation. -->